 Townsville is the perfect place for climbing close to the city and offers something for everyone, with most areas within half an hour drive and many different styles of climbing.
-From the large as life boulders of "Harvey's Marbles" & "Magnetic Island", to the high quality trad and sport climbs of "Mt Stuart" & "Frederick Peak" and the 100m multi-pitches of "Castle Hill", you will easily find something to suit you.
+From the large as life boulders of "Harvey's Marbles" and "Magnetic Island", to the high quality trad and sport climbs of "Mt Stuart" and "Frederick Peak" and the 100 metre multi-pitches of "Castle Hill", you will easily find something to suit you.

 Townsville is a popular travel location for rock climbers from all around Australia for the sheer number of high quality and easy accessible climbs.
 Townsville will leave you feeling like Spiderman by the end of your stay.

 Most areas are free to access to the public, some are closed for short times during the year due to car, bike and running races and other events such as flooding, bushfires or landslides after heavy rain but they will open again soon after.

 The rock formations are amazing out here!
 A healthy mix of trad and sport.
 Lot of variety of climbing types: top rope, easy, hard, trad, sport (single and multi-pitch) with beautiful views in a very adventurous and remote-feeling location, despite its relatively easy access from nearby Townsville.
 An excellent guide on climbing at Frederick Peak is available.
 A four wheel drive vehicle is recommended to asscess this crag.

 Starts on the first four bolts of OMF and continues straight up.
 It's a classic route and a very nice warm-up route for the area.
 There is a small cairn (a rock stack) to reach the bad starting holds and then up to the better hold.